top of page

 See here a list of my latest publications, including the creative nonfiction

-The Istanbul Quintet and the collection of poems Seaborn Eyes (Ekstasis).
+The Istanbul Quintet and the collections of poems Seaborn Eyes (Ekstasis) and To Die Like a Poem.
+The Ballad of a Soldier-Bard in Times of War (Ekstasis).

 Between 2017 and 2019 I was a SSHCR postdoctoral recipient at the University of Ottawa (School of Translation), where I conducted research on bilingual writers as self-translators.